 - Can be attempted at any stage of a dispute.

-For more information or to request mediation yourself, contact Kimberly Hovish, the Mediation Service Coordinator, in confidence, on email@example.com.
+For more information or to request mediation or a facilitated conversation yourself, contact Kimberly Hovish, the Mediation Service Coordinator, in confidence, on email@example.com.

 Referrals for mediation may come from any member of staff at SOAS, including (but not limited to) Human Resources, the Diversity and Inclusion Manager, Trade Union representatives, line managers, colleagues, and individuals.
 All referrals should be made, in confidence, to the Mediation Service Coordinator on firstname.lastname@example.org for an initial assessment of suitability; this may include a brief telephone or face-to-face meeting.